Computer Science Success Stories

 Mr. Nicholls is attending graduate school at St. Leo University, pursing a master’s degree in cybersecurity.

 Class of 2015

 At Methodist University, I was pushed to grow in my field of Computer Information Technology.
 Being a member of the Computer Science Club not only allowed me to gain leadership experience but also meet and form great relationships with my fellow students.
 I’m proud of my achievements, but also recognize that success thrives stronger within the right setting.
 I have a great appreciation for my instructors at MU who created a warm but also professional environment for students to prosper and flourish within the program.
-Shortly after graduating from MU, I gained employment with General Dynamics Information Technology as a Systems Analyst at the Fort Bragg Mission Training Complex.
+Shortly after graduating from MU, I gained employment with General Dynamics Information Technology as a Systems Analyst at the Fort Bragg Mission Training Complex (now Fort Liberty).
 My responsibilities include systems management and administration functions that support distributed computing environments consisting of military simulations systems.
 My educational journey at MU has not ended with my degree completion.
 It continues to serve as a stepping stone to a bright future.

 Class of 2015

 His job is to write Database queries to retrieve targeted data needed by the Mayo Clinic.
 Gregory writes, “They asked me to identify the problems that might arise if you wrote a program to replicate the work sheet.
 I’d say what helped the most were the java classes at Methodist, the fact that I participated in the programming competition at Duke, and a data mining project I did in grad school.”